mnltake/ntripcaster/README.txt

 Ntrip Version 1.0 is an RTCM standard for streaming GNSS data over the Internet.
-Offering the Standard NtripCaster Version 0.1.5 is part of BKG’s policy to help distributing this standard.
+Offering the Standard NtripCaster Version 0.1.5 is part of BKGâ€™s policy to help distributing this standard.
 RTCM may decide to issue further Ntrip versions as the need arises.
 Thus, it might be necessary to modify the Standard NtripCaster Version 0.1.5 in the future.
 Ntrip is already part of some GNSS